Adventure Game Studio

 Post by: ThreeOhFour on Fri 27/09/2024 12:36:03

 After over a decade working on other people's projects I have finally begun working on a new game of my own conception and design.
 I thought it would be interesting for people to see what obstacles I come up against, how I'm approaching things and what I learn along the way, so I have started doing some development logs over on my trusty old blog.
-I'll like them here in case anybody here is interested:
+I'll link them here in case anybody here is interested:

 Devlog 1 - Assessment of the situation and initial thoughts (https://ben304.blogspot.com/2024/09/devlog-1.html)